Introduction to Shape Nodes - The Cursor

 Conclusion

-I’ve just drawn the first shape in the game and it’s beautiful, but I’ve already found two issues:
+I’ve just drawn the first shape in the game, and it’s beautiful, but I’ve already encountered two issues:

-I would say that both of these issues are not blockers and I will just ignore them for now.
-I’ll figure out a way to manage rescaling issues later.
+I consider both issues non-blocking and will ignore them for now.
+I’ll find a way to manage rescaling issues later.

-In the next post I’ll talk about touch events.
+In the next post, I’ll discuss touch events.

 Resources